vn971/rua/README.md

 RUA is a build tool for ArchLinux, AUR.
 Its features:

-- Show the user what they are about to install:
-  * warn if SUID files are present, and show them
-  * show INSTALL script (if present)
-  * show file list preview
-  * show executable list preview
-- Minimize user interaction:
-  * verify all PKGBUILD-s once, build everything later
-  * group dependencies for batch review/install
 - Uses a namespace [jail](https://github.com/projectatomic/bubblewrap) to build packages:
   * supports "offline" builds (no internet access given to PKGBUILD)
   * uses isolated filesystem, e.g. no access to home directory (`~`).
 See [safety](#Safety) section below
   * PKGBUILD script is run under seccomp rules
   * filesystem is mounted with "nosuid", so a build script cannot e.g. call `sudo`
   * etc
+- Show the user what they are about to install:
+  * warn if SUID files are present, and show them
+  * show INSTALL script (if present), executable and file list preview
+- Minimize user interaction:
+  * verify all PKGBUILD-s once, build everything later
+  * group dependencies for batch review/install
 - Written in Rust

 Planned features include AUR upstream git diff and local patch application.